DanieleAlessandro/KENN2/README.md

 As before, the `relational_parser` is a function which returns a layer that injects the logic into the model.

 **N.B:** Currently, KENN is not compatible with Keras Sequential models.
-It can still be used without any issues using Tensorflow model subclassing.
+It can still be used without any issues using standard Tensorflow code.

 The content of the knowledge file is similar to the previous case, with some notable changes:
 In the previous case, the first row was a list of predicates.
 Now, there are two rows: the first containing the list of unary predicates, the second containing the binary predicates.